 Step 1: IN-CSE (SCS) sends a Monitoring Request to SCEF to monitor the UE reachability.

 This step may be triggered by IN-CSE based on implementation options, for example after a certain number of communication failures have occurred.
-The creation of one or more subscriptions to the node <schedule> (step 0b, optional) may also be used to trigger the monitoring request .

-The monitoring request from the IN-CSE to the SCEF contains information as specified in 3GPP TS 23.682 [3].
+The creation of one or more subscriptions to the node <schedule> (step 0b, optional) may also be used to trigger the monitoring request if the networkCoordinated attribute of <schedule> resource is set to True.The monitoring request from the IN-CSE to the SCEF contains information as specified in 3GPP TS 23.682 [3].
 Such information includes (but is not limited to):

 SCS Identifier shall be set to a value that is prearranged between the Service Provider and MNO.